Germany: Federal Cartel Office

 Which body hears appeals against the agency’s decisions?
 Is there any form of judicial review beyond that mentioned above?
 If so, which body conducts this?
 Has any competition decision by the agency been overturned?

-Appeals against decisions of the FCO are heard by specialised competition divisions at the Court of First Instance (Düsseldorf Higher Regional Court).
-Decisions of the Düsseldorf Higher Regional Court can be appealed to the Federal Court of Justice on grounds of law.
+Appeals against decisions of the FCO are heard by specialised competition divisions.
+Usually, the Court of First Instance is the Düsseldorf Higher Regional Court.
+For cases based on the rules of extended abuse control in the digital economy (section 19a German Competition Act) the first instance court is the Federal Court of Justice.
+In all other cases, decisions of the Düsseldorf Higher Regional Court can be appealed to the Federal Court of Justice on grounds of law.
 During the past few years, the FCO’s decisions have only been overturned in a few cases.

 Has the authority ever blocked a proposed merger?

 Since the introduction of merger control in Germany in 1973, more than 200 mergers have been prohibited or cleared subject to conditions or obligations.
 Moreover, many merger projects are terminated or modified following a preliminary examination or pre-notification contacts with the FCO.